-In this tutorial we will show you how to install OpenCart on your CentOS 7 server.
-For those of you who didn’t know, For those of you who didn’t know, OpenCart is a free open source ecommerce platform for online merchants.
+In this tutorial, we will show you how to install OpenCart on your CentOS 7.
+For those of you who didn’t know, For those of you who didn’t know, OpenCart is a free open source eCommerce platform for online merchants.
 OpenCart provides a professional and reliable foundation from which to build a successful online store.

 Install OpenCart on CentOS 7

-First thing to do is to go to OpenCart’s download page and download the latest stable version of OpenCart, At the moment of writing this article it is version 220.127.116.11:
+The first thing to do is to go to OpenCart’s download page and download the latest stable version of OpenCart, At the moment of writing this article it is version 220.127.116.11:

 Rename the file ‘’ to ‘ ’: